qbrc-cnap/cnap/docs/workflows.md

 #CNAP Guide: Creating and adding new WDL-based workflows

-The CNAP is designed to ingest WDL-based workflows and run on the Cromwell execution engine.
+The CNAP is designed to ingest WDL-based workflows which run on the Cromwell execution engine.
 This guide assists in the creation and ingestion of workflows, including the specification of the custom UI elements that accompany each workflow.
+For a simple, but complete implementation (a "Hello World!" please see the guide for that).
+This guide provides more detail and explanations.

 In this document there are three primary "roles" described-- the CNAP admin, the developer, and the client.
 We attempt to reference to these roles in a consistent manner below.
 - The **admin** has superuser privileges, including logging into the application server, running the application Docker container, etc.  They can essentially do anything.